Ukraine Civil Society Assessment

-The assessment began with a desk review of USAID-provided materials and background reading about civil society developments in Ukraine.
-Subsequent fieldwork for the project included 73 key informant interviews (KIIs), including 40 representing Ukrainian civil society organizations (CSOs).
-The team aimed to reflect regional dynamics of civil society and conducted trips to the East, South, and West.
-The assessment team invited 1,471 CSOs to participate in an online survey with key questions related to civil society development in Ukraine; 328 CSOs submitted their responses.
-In addition, two focus groups were conducted with civil society representatives and activists in Kyiv and in Uzhgorod.
+NORC reviewed USAID-provided materials about civil society developments in Ukraine and interviewed 73 key figures, including 40 representatives of Ukrainian civil society organizations (CSOs).
+To understand the regional dynamics of civil society, the team traveled to the country’s eastern, southern, and western areas.
+We also received 328 responses in an online survey of CSOs on key questions related to civil society development in Ukraine, and conducted two focus groups with civil society representatives and activists in Kyiv and Uzhgorod.